This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Up until 2016, the U.S. Environmental Protection Agency has mandated safety testing for only a tiny percentage of the industrial chemicals in use today.
 Because of this, under-researched, hazardous chemicals have become so ubiquitous that scientists now talk about babies being born pre-polluted, sometimes with hundreds of synthetic chemicals showing up in their blood at birth.

-The increase of harmful chemicals—like the bisphenol A (BPA) in can linings, cash register receipts and hard plastics; the phthalates in soft plastics; the flame retardants in couches; the stain-resistant coatings on fabrics and the nonylphenols in detergents, shampoos and paints—have caused experts to call for changes to our laws to require better testing and set much stricter standards on what chemicals are allowed in the products we use every day.
+The increase of harmful chemicals—like the bisphenol A (BPA) in can linings, cash register receipts and hard plastics; the phthalates in soft plastics; the flame retardants in couches; the stain-resistant coatings on fabrics, and the nonylphenols in detergents, shampoos and paints—have caused experts to call for changes to our laws to require better testing and set much stricter standards on what chemicals are allowed in the products we use every day.

-But until we have adequate scientific evaluation of the tens of thousands of chemicals in everyday household use (which will take years), the only way to be sure your personal care and house cleaning products are safe is to either check them against the Environmental Working Group’s Skin Deep database, or to make your own from food-based, natural ingredients.
+But until we have adequate scientific evaluation of these chemicals, the only way to be sure your personal care and house cleaning products are safe is to either check them against the Environmental Working Group’s Skin Deep database, or to make your own from food-based, natural ingredients.

 Fortunately, there is a brand new book out that can make that easy and fun.

 DIY Products are Safe and Perfect for YOU

-You can easily get the toxins out of your skin care products and cleaners with the simple, fun recipes in 101 Easy Homemade Products for Your Skin, Health & Home.
+You can easily get the toxins out of your skin care products and cleaners with the simple, fun recipes in The Big Book of Homemade Products for Your Skin, Health and Home.